xjiajiahao/decg/README.md

 ### Notes
 * The number of computing agents should be 50, otherwise one has to generate the network and the partitioned data set before running the main functions.

 * There are two data sets for the movie recommendation application, one contains 100K entries of rating, and another contains 1M.
 The "100K" data set is used by default.
-To use the "1M" data set, please changed "100K" to "1M" in the main files.
+To use the "1M" data set, one can change "100K" to "1M" in the main files.

 ### Directory Structure
-* {movie, nqp}_main_{det, stochastic}.jl -- main functions to test algorithms, where {"movie", "nqp"} is the set of available problems, "det" ("stochastic") denotes that the main file is used to test deterministic ("stochastic") methods.
+* `{movie, nqp}\_main\_{det, stochastic}.jl` -- main functions to test algorithms, where {"movie", "nqp"} is the set of available problems, "det" ("stochastic") denotes that the main file is used to test deterministic ("stochastic") methods.
 * models/ -- containing files that define different models (facility location and NQP)
-* algorithms/ -- containing files that define different algoritms (centralized CG, Decentralized CG proposed by Mokhtari, and DeGTFW proposed by us).
+* algorithms/ -- containing files that define different algoritms (centralized CG, Decentralized CG proposed by [1], and DeGTFW proposed by [2]).
 * data/ -- containing data files
 * comm.jl -- handy functions for loading data

+[1] Mokhtari, A., Hassani, H. & Karbasi, A..
+(2018).
+Decentralized Submodular Maximization: Bridging Discrete and Continuous Settings.
+Proceedings of the 35th International Conference on Machine Learning, in PMLR 80:3616-3625

+[2] Xie, J., Zhang, C., Shen, Z., Mi, C. & Qian, H..
+(2019).
+Decentralized Gradient Tracking for Continuous DR-Submodular Maximization.
+Proceedings of Machine Learning Research, in PMLR 89:2897-2906